-Path to Sustainability, These days many people rely highly on packaged mixes, precooked dishes, and ready-to-serve meals.
+Path to sustainability, what does that mean?
+These days many people rely highly on packaged mixes, precooked dishes, ready-to-serve meals, and dining out.

 Some don’t know how to prepare anything much from scratch.